-One of the stumbling blocks for any family historian is when ones ancestors have emigrated or married away from their birth parish.
-Whether you are tracing a sibling of your ancestors from the UK or tracing a line back to the UK, the problem is the same.
+One of the stumbling blocks for any family historian is when ancestors have emigrated or married away from their birth parishes.
+Whether you are tracing a sibling of your ancestors from the UK, or tracing a line back to the UK, the problem is the same.

 The Scottish Marriage Index (SMI) is built around a marriage where at least one spouse is Scots born.
-An entry will, in most cases, give four family names.
-The majority of marriages listed took place outside Scotland, but some are where one spouse is well away from their birth parish.
-As some contributors have sent considerable information, some marriages are of the children of Scottish emigrants.
-Such marriages link the family back to their Scottish roots.
+An entry in the index will usually give four family names.
+Most marriages listed took place outside Scotland, but some Scottish marriages are included where one spouse is well away from the parish of birth.
+Some contributors have sent considerable information, including marriages of the children of Scottish emigrants which help to link families back to their Scottish roots.

 The SMI may be freely searched by surname and (optionally) forename and will produce a listing of the details of each marriage in which a person of that name is identified as either bride or groom.
 The details, where provided by the submitter, will include the birthdate, birthplace and parents' names for bride and groom and the date and place of the marriage.
 Where additional information is available, an email link will enable users to contact either the original submitter (if he or she has given permission) or MLFHS to pursue this.